dell/csm-docs/content/docs/deployment/helm/modules/installation/replication/powerstore.md

 Let's go through each parameter and what it means:
 * `replication.storage.dell.com/isReplicationEnabled` if set to `true` will mark this storage class as replication enabled, just leave it as `true`.
 * `replication.storage.dell.com/mode` points to the replication mode you want to use.
 It should be one out of "ASYNC", "SYNC" and "METRO".
 The default value is 'ASYNC'.
-If mode is set to 'METRO', driver does not need `remoteStorageClassName` and `remoteClusterID` parameters as it supports METRO with single cluster configuration.
+If mode is set to 'METRO', the driver does not need `remoteStorageClassName` and `remoteClusterID` parameters as it supports METRO with single cluster configuration.

 > _**NOTE**_: Metro mode doesn't involve the replication sidecar or the common replication controller, nor does it cause the creation of any replication related custom resources.
 It just needs the `csi-powerstore` driver.